Is your bub ready for solids? If the answer's yes, you'll need to start thinking about high chairs. We share the ones we love and use for our bubs!

 And the verdict is…

-When it comes to buying high chairs, the HoneyKids mums put both price point and practicality at the top of their list.
+When it comes to buying high chairs in Singapore, the HoneyKids mums put both price point and practicality at the top of their list.
 The Ikea Antilop high chair is the clear winner for the majority of the HoneyKids mums.
 Not only is it extremely affordable, but it’s also easy to clean – a must for any mum.
-And believe us when we say this, but there are other things you could be spending your money on… like your bub’s preschool tuition fees for example.